ReaxDev/attribute_queryable_encrypted/readme.md

 * :encode     - Base64 encode the digest hash, suitable for database persistence.
 Default is false.
 * :stretches  - an integer number of iterations through the digest algorithm.
 More will reduce the ease of a precomputed attack.
 Default is 3.
 * :key        - an optional key to salt the digest algorithm.
 Default is nil.
+* :digest     - the Digest class to use.
+Must respond to #update.
+Default is Digest::SHA2.

 If you choose to use :stretches and/or :key, you should keep their values secret.